Original Medicine Earth-Based Intensive Immersion Retreat

 About This Retreat

-This retreat is independently organized by Braided Wisdom (Carol Cano, Janet Roos, Carmen Alvarez, Jonathan Relucio & Sarwang Parikh).
+This retreat is independently organized by Braided Wisdom (Carol Cano, Janet Roos, Carmen Alvarez, Jonathan Relucio, Sarwang Parikh & Kimber Simpkins-Nuccio).
 Spirit Camp provides the venue, accommodations, and retreat setting.
 For registration, pricing, program details, meal info, and lodging options, please contact the retreat organizers directly using the button below.

 Who the Retreat Is For

-This retreat welcomes adults 21+ from all backgrounds who feel the call to go inward — and to do so within community.
+This retreat welcomes intergenerational presences from all backgrounds who feel the call to go inward and to do so within an intentional community for a week.
 It speaks directly to those who sense that the pace of modern life has pulled them away from something essential: their connection to the Earth, to their ancestors, and to the original medicine that lives within them.
-Whether you are new to contemplative practice or have walked a long path with mindfulness and Indigenous teachings, you will find both rigor and warmth here.
-This gathering is especially resonant for BIPOC practitioners, those drawn to the braiding of Buddhist and Indigenous wisdom, and anyone seeking a container of authentic belonging rather than surface-level wellness.
+Whether you are new to contemplative practice or have cultivated an experienced practice with mindfulness meditation and Indigenous teachings, you will find both rigor and warmth here.
+This gathering is especially resonant for BIPOC practitioners, those drawn to the braiding of Buddhist and Indigenous wisdom, and anyone seeking a container of authentic belonging.
 If you are ready to slow down, sit in council with others, and let the redwood forest reflect back who you truly are, this retreat was crafted for you.

 Retreat Description